Öwezgeldi Ataýew

-Gurbanguly Berdimuhamedow, who was Deputy Prime Minister and Minister of Health, succeeded Niyazov instead.
-According to Kommersant, Atayev was put under arrest on 21 December 2006.
+Gurbanguly Berdimuhamedow, who was one of several Deputy Prime Ministers and Minister of Health, succeeded Niyazov instead.
+According to Kommersant, Atayev was arrested on 21 December 2006.
 Berdimuhamedow signed an order dismissing Atayev for "committing a deed incompatible with the high position entrusted to him".
 Atayev was accused in a statement of harassing and humiliating his daughter-in-law and driving her to attempted suicide.
+He was subsequently imprisoned until March 2012.